esquith/patient-adhd-updates/README.md

 For example, User says that they are having symptoms of ADHD.
 ChatGPT recognizes that, gives them a response, and the application recommends [this page](https://www.circlemedical.com/what-we-treat/adhd?)

 Alternatively, we could create a list of keywords that the bot recognizes as being medical, and a list of blacklisted words.
 If the user hits a medical term and no blacklisted words, send prompt to gpt.
 This is going to be less effective than the first method, but spend less tokens.

+## Idea #2

+(Heres an idea that I scrapped because there was no way in hell I was going to do all of this in one weekend)

+This application will provide medical professionals with the ability to access and analyze data from their ADHD patients' Fitbit/Apple Watch accounts.

+This should enable them to track critical aspects of their patients' wellbeing such as sleep patterns, medication adherence, and stress levels.

+Practitioners can also leverage ChatGPT to do weekly medication check-ins to see how their patients are feeling and offer advice on next steps.

+By leveraging this information, practitioners can better understand their patients' needs and provide more effective treatment plans to help them manage their ADHD symptoms and achieve optimal health outcomes.